0vercl0k/longue-vue/README.md

 > NETGEAR will not release a fix for this vulnerability on the affected product as the product is outside of the security support period.
 Current in-support models are not affected by this vulnerability.

-On top of the vulnerabilities exploited by «Longue vue» and the lack of security support from NETGEAR, the overall security of this device is probably the worst I've seen in a very long time - I would highly recommend moving off this device and getting another one (that's what I personally did).
+On top of the vulnerabilities exploited and the lack of security support from NETGEAR, the overall security of this device is probably the worst I've seen in a very long time - I would highly recommend moving off this device and getting another one (that's what I personally did).

 ## Running the exploit

-There are two ways to use «Longue vue»:
+There are two ways to run the exploit:
 - a LAN version that also works against devices that have turned on remote management,
 - directly from the Internet (like in a browser exploit).
+You can check if your router is affected by visiting [0vercl0k.github.io/longue-vue](https://0vercl0k.github.io/longue-vue).

 ### LAN / remote management turned on